KarinaFed/anlp-lab2/README.md

 5. **Modular Design:** Each agent operated independently with clear responsibilities, making the system easy to understand and extend.

+6. **Handoff Logic:** Conditional routing in LangGraph worked effectively, allowing the system to dynamically choose the appropriate agent based on query analysis.

 ### Challenges and Limitations

 1. **Routing Nuance:** In some cases, design/architecture questions were classified as theory.
 While the response was good, a more specific "design" query type could improve routing precision.